At a Glance

 Based on your initial pilot test results, you may want to update your test plan.
 To do so, you can open the Options menu and select Edit test details.

-If you found that the participant wasn’t quite the right fit for your test, review and edit the screener, as appropriate.
+If you found that the contributor wasn’t quite the right fit for your test, review and edit the screener, as appropriate.

-If you have an Unlimited seat license and you need to make significant changes to your study, you can also navigate to the Options menu and select Create similar test to revise your existing draft as needed.
+If you need to make significant changes to your study, you can also navigate to the Options menu and select Create similar test to revise your existing draft as needed.

-Please note that pilot tests will count towards your quarterly study usage limits.
-If you are on a plan that includes quarterly study limits, we suggest iterating on the practice study and then adding additional testers to avoid unnecessarily consuming study usage.
+Please note that pilot tests will count towards any usage limits on your account.
+If you are on a plan that includes limits on the number of tests, we suggest iterating within a single test and then adding additional contributors.

 Once you’ve completed a successful pilot test

-After you’ve successfully completed a pilot test, all you need to do is add more users to your existing study to reach more participants.
+After you’ve successfully completed a pilot test, all you need to do is add more users to your existing study to reach more contributors.

-If you have multiple audiences, you'll be able to add the desired number of participants to each audience.
+If you have multiple audiences, you'll be able to add the desired number of contributors to each audience.

-Add the desired number of participants.
-Select Add Participants to launch the additional sessions.
+Add the desired number of contributors.
+Select Add Contributors to launch the additional sessions.

 Want to learn more about this topic?
 Check out our University courses.